Top 100 Recent CVEs

 Why it's a problem:

-This vulnerability is a problem because it can be exploited remotely, allowing attackers to access or manipulate sensitive patient data without being physically present, which can lead to data breaches, identity theft, and other serious consequences.
+This vulnerability is a problem because it can be exploited by authenticated attackers with Contributor-level access or higher to potentially execute malicious code on a user's local system, which can lead to unauthorized access, data theft, or other harmful activities.

 Steps to mitigate:

-• Update the Patient Record Management System to a patched version
+• Update the Broken Link Notifier plugin to a version above 1.3.0

 What it does: